 A recently discovered function of the autonomic nervous system

-“Emotional release” is a nervous system event—specifically, the sympathetic division of the autonomic nervous system—wherein muscles of the head and trunk contract suddenly and involuntarily as bursts of emotion are keenly felt and expressed.
+“Emotional release” is a nervous system event—specifically, in the sympathetic division of the autonomic nervous system—wherein muscles of the head and trunk contract suddenly and involuntarily as bursts of emotion are keenly felt and expressed.
 Muscle contraction is easily observed in sobbing that relieves grief, but occurs with other emotions as well.
 Involuntary muscle contraction is an indispensable component of the emotion discharge process.
 Without a sudden, full contraction, a painful emotion cannot be fully discharged for complete relief.
 However, full contraction occurs only when one’s experience of emotion peaks.
 Therefore, the psychotherapeutic sequence that neutralizes repressed psychological trauma requires 1) removal of defenses preventing direct contact with repressed emotion, 2) keen experience of painful emotion, 3) and uninhibited expression of painful emotion, during which 4) muscles contract involuntarily and fully.
 Satisfactory emotion discharge is followed by reduced muscle tension, expanded breathing, and deep emotional relief—an experience we recognize as relaxation, a function of the parasympathetic division of the autonomic nervous system.

 These mechanics of emotion discharge have been studied and pursued in advanced psychotherapy methods for the past century, and are now established Western medical science.
 Psychological and biological pathologies alike have resolved spontaneously after pivotal emotion discharges.
 Even for practitioners without a medical background, the profound benefits of emotion discharge are common knowledge.

 In the mid ‘90s, the early-stage Arneson Method of Guided Relaxation discovered that the sympathetic nervous system (SNS) discharge mechanism can manifest literally anywhere in the musculoskeletal system, from head to foot.
-The prerequisite is the presence of a localized, pathologic stress response that results from 1) traumatic injury (a strong impact or yanking force that causes tissue damage), or 2) ongoing irritation (e.g. overuse injury) that engenders localized tissue stagnation, or 3) trauma followed by stagnation, as in sports injuries that eventually develop osteoarthritis.
+The prerequisite is the presence of a localized, pathologic stress response that results from 1) traumatic injury (a strong impact or yanking force that damages tissues), or 2) ongoing irritation (e.g. overuse injury) that engenders tissue stagnation, or 3) trauma followed by stagnation, as in sports injuries that eventually develop osteoarthritis.
 However, when the discharge mechanism is activated for traumatic injury or stagnation, the feeling discharged is localized physical pain, as opposed to emotions of grief, fear, etc. The two applications are otherwise identical, with comparably profound benefits.
 These observations suggest two conclusions: 1) The SNS discharge mechanism exists not only to relieve emotional pressure and neutralize trauma memories, but also to eliminate chronic, pathologic stress response and tissue stagnation.
-2) Discharge is a native, inseparable function of the autonomic nervous system, expressed as needed throughout the body—as opposed to head and trunk muscles exclusively.
+2) Discharge is a native function of the autonomic nervous system, expressed as needed throughout the body—as opposed to head and trunk muscles exclusively.

 In medical literature, “stress response” distinguishes tissue contraction from the emotional experience of “stress.”
 The emotion of stress is literally one’s experience of tissue contraction, either systemic or localized.
 For example, tight shoulder muscles indicate a systemic stress response, but also local muscle tissue contraction.
 In other words, emotions cannot be separated from activity in the autonomic nervous system, which registers at the tissue level.

 In addition to our defensive response to a threat (the “fight or flight” response), tissue contraction serves many other purposes.
 All contraction events are controlled by the sympathetic nervous system, with or without a stress response per se.
 For example, following a slow expansion of the bladder, a sudden, involuntary contraction empties the bladder during urination.
 Local tissue contraction activates immune and regenerative mechanisms to heal tissue damage caused by accident or disease.
 Importantly, involuntary tissue contraction discharges painful feelings and neutralizes trauma memories.
 A trauma memory is neutralized when the emotional charge is removed from the memory.
 In this case, full contraction leads directly to relaxation instead of more stress response, i.e. partial contraction.
-As demonstrated by dozens of body therapies and psychotherapies that elicit emotion discharge, painful feelings are literally contained in body tissues, waiting for release.
+As demonstrated by dozens of body therapies and psychotherapies that elicit emotion discharge, painful feelings are literally contained in body tissues, waiting for release via full contraction.

 Pain management methods exist to relax chronic stress responses that otherwise produce pain.
 However, one must ask, why do injury-related stress response and pain recur following treatment?
 Why not simply remain relaxed and pain-free?
 The answer lies in the character of the stress response contained in the injury site.
 The injury site was traumatized.
 The stress response therein is no ordinary contraction—very different from average, stress-induced muscle spasms.
 Complete relaxation and symptom elimination require activation of our healing function specifically designed to neutralize trauma memories.
 The feeling of pain must be discharged from the tissues of the injury site.
 Following pain discharge, the injury site relaxes immediately, completely, and permanently, for permanent pain relief, years or decades after the injury healed.
 This has been a consistent observation in my practice since the mid ‘90s.
-See the case studies page.
+See case studies.

 Mechanically speaking, access to SNS pain discharge is basically identical to the psychotherapeutic process that uncovers emotional trauma for emotion discharge.
 In both cases, the discharge mechanism is triggered by the subject’s direct contact with feelings.
 This dynamic is easily verified by personal experience; one cannot emote without a strong feeling that triggers expression and release.
 Specifically, contact with feeling triggers full contraction of the tissues and organs containing the feeling.
 In contrast, absence of feeling and resistance to feeling do not permit full contraction.
 In fact, as demonstrated in psychotherapies, resistance compounds the chronic stress response (partial contraction) that one experiences as ongoing misery.
 The same is true of injury-related pain, which worsens with anxiety and catastrophizing, which constitute resistance to feeling.
 (Pain is produced by the stress response; adding more stress response adds more pain.)
 One (of several) reasons why pain discharge is a recent discovery is the fact that the average person resists feeling pain.
 Neither sufferers nor practitioners think to embrace the pain and observe how the nervous system responds.